widzthedvloper/weatherApp/README.md

 - cd weatherApp
 - npm install
 - If you experience any issue with images or javasript try run `npm run dev`
+- When you first load the app make sure you dobble click the change data scale button

 ## Authors